ITS Web Resources

 Choosing an Appropriate Server for Your Website

 In order to create a website at the University of Virginia, you must have an account on a machine that acts as a Web server.
-Choosing the appropriate server for your site involves two primary steps:

 Please note that all use of computers at the University of Virginia, including personal, departmental and organizational websites, is governed by University policies regarding appropriate use of University equipment.
 Information on design standards and branding for UVa sites is also available.

 Faculty, Departments, and Organizations

 For a robust, secure web presence over the long term, ITS recommends contracting for a supported hosting solution.
 More information is available on our ITS Hosting site.

 For those requiring a professionally-built, turnkey web presence, ITS Custom Applications and Consulting Services group delivers end-to-end website solutions, including database components and Drupal content management.

 As a Common Good service, ITS offers hosted Microsoft web accounts on the avillage.web.virginia.edu server.
 The service includes a shell website in an ITS-provided environment, with support for .Net web applications.